 Once a mortgage forbearance ends, you’ll be responsible for making up those paused or lowered payments.
 To do that, you may have the option to pay a lump sum of the amount owed or spread the amount out by increasing your regular, monthly payments.

-That’s another reason mortgage forbearance can be such a valuable option for borrowers – if your loan goes into forbearance, most lenders will not report missed payments as long as you follow the terms of your agreement.
-That means your credit score shouldn’t be affected.
-Other servicers or lenders will report your forbearance.
-Talk to your servicer and ask questions to ensure you understand the terms of your agreement and how it will impact your credit.
+That’s another reason mortgage forbearance can be such a valuable option for borrowers – if your loan goes into forbearance, lenders may not report missed payments as long as you follow the terms of your agreement in qualified situations.

 For example, if you are seeking mortgage forbearance due to the impacts of COVID-19 or a natural disaster, then your credit score should not be negatively impacted.